project-lighter/lighter/docs/basics/quickstart.md

       # takes a dictionary as input.
       batch:
           train: '$lambda x: {"input": x[0], "target": x[1]}'
 ```

+5. Postprocessing functions can be defined for different stages like batch, criterion, metrics, and logging.
+These functions allow you to modify data at various points in the workflow.

-For more information about each of the LighterSystem components and how to override them, see [here](./config.md)
+For more information about each of the LighterSystem components and how to override them, see [here](./config.md).

 ## Running this experiment with Lighter
 We just combine the Trainer and LighterSystem into a single YAML and run the command in the terminal as shown,